Nikita240/jquery-ui-advanced-sortable/README.md

 the placeholders end up out of order
 - [X] placeholders insert themselves in wrong positions during _rearrange()
+- [ ] _rearrange throws exception or gets stuck in a loop when
+triggered by a placeholder that doesn't have an item before or after it

 ###Needs testing
 - [ ] Sorting blocks